Westport, New York: Westport the resort

 By the mid-nineteenth century, Westport was a fashionable resort town.
 Its social scene was regularly reported on in The New York Times and by the Boston press.
 Like many other East Coast resorts, its popularity gradually declined, starting in the 1930s, as first automobiles and then airplanes made possible a wider selection of vacation sites.
 Since the 1950s, however, Westport's lakeshore property has steadily increased in value.
 Although once most of the "summer people" stayed for weeks, now distinctions are not as clear: there are "year-round summer people" whose livelihood stems from outside Westport, weekenders whose principal residence is fairly close by (for example, Albany, which is two hours distant by car), and commuters to workplaces as distant as Plattsburgh, New York, or Middlebury, Vermont.

 Westport is home to Camp Dudley, the oldest summer camp in continuous operation in the United States, founded in 1885 by Sumner F. Dudley, who moved to Westport in 1891.
 Meadowmount, the summer school for string players founded by Ivan Galamian, is 8 mi northwest of the center of town, in the town of Lewis.
-In 2024, Taylor Haskins opened The Mill, 11,000 square feet of exhibition and performance space supporting the work of world class contemporary artists and musicians.
 Westport is known as the ice fishing capital of Essex County.

 Westport is home to one of the only two professional theatres in the Adirondacks proper, the second being Pendragon Theatre in Saranac Lake.
 The Depot Theatre was founded in 1979 and operates out of the historic Amtrak railway station.
 The 136-seat, air-conditioned theatre hosts plays and musicals on its main stage during the summer months, as well as an annual gala.

 The Camp Dudley Road Historic District, Champlain II Shipwreck, Essex County Fairgrounds, First Congregational and Presbyterian Society Church of Westport, Lake View Grange No. 970, and Vergennes canal boat are listed on the National Register of Historic Places.